DiPS-Digital-Peer-Initiative/mind-matters-24/reg_details.markdown

 - Participants must carry their school / college ID card and identity proofs.

 Check the Registration Fees Details: <a href="/_media/external_D.pdf" class="learn-link">Get the Registration Fees Details ></a>

+To Register As an External Delegation <a href="https://entrar.in/cd273632523539f0110095199b821c3c/onlineRegistrationConclave_delegation/3" class="learn-link"> Click Here ></a>

 <div class="separator"></div>